engageintellect/AI-ML/huggingface/entity-extraction/api/README.md

 ```
 {
-    "text": "My name is Josh and I work with Emerging Technologies in Irvine, CA.",
+  "text": "My name is Jeff and I work in BTS with Emerging Technologies in Irvine, CA."
 }
 ```